Mesa Water District: History

+Board president Tom Nelson resigned from the board following 17 years of service in 1995 following continued controversy that he was not a resident of the district.
+Despite the secretary of state's office confirming he was a valid candidate, he resigned.

+In 1996, Mesa Water pursued purchasing the Santa Ana Heights Mutual Water Company.
+Following a competing bid by the Irvine Ranch Water District being accepted by the company's shareholders, officials at the Mesa Water District filed a complaint with the Orange County District Attorney's office, questioning the merger's legality as it had not been reviewed by the Orange County LAFCO.
+The Orange County LAFCO later voted to approve the merger between the company and Irvine Ranch.

+Board members James Fisler and Shawn Dewane faced controversy in 2014 for charging a stipend following attendance at special and political events not necessarily related to their service on the Mesa Water Board.

 Mesa Water District began exploring the possibility of a merger with the Costa Mesa Sanitary District in 2016.
 Mesa Water was in support of the merger, with the Sanitary District opposed to it.
 The question of a merger was put before the voters in an advisory measure, 2016's Measure TT.
 The measure passed, but as an advisory measure had no legal effect, and the Costa Mesa Sanitary District remained opposed and sued the Mesa Water District.
 In 2018, the lawsuit was finally settled.

 Mesa Water has faced controversies following rate increases in 2010, 2017, and 2022.

 Governance

 Mesa Water District is governed by a five-member Board of Directors, each elected to a four-year term.
 Each director is elected by geographic division and has been since the districts formation in 1960.
 The current members of the Board are: